minte9/java-pages/java-projects/local_file_organizer/readme.md

 ### Project

-Open ONLY the project you want to run:
+Open ONLY the project you want to run in VsCode.
-Instead of opening java-pages or java-projects, do this:

     code java-projects/local_file_organizer